article illustration Automatic Capacitor IOS build with GitHub actions with certificate

 Your App doesn’t need to use Ionic, only Capacitor base is mandatory., it can have old Cordova module, but Capacitor JS plugin should be preferred.

-5. Trigger workflow
+8. Trigger the workflow

 Create a Commit